Why is this important?

 - the tender pack should include details of the sale, the agreement to make an offer by tender and pay the agent's fee, the bid form, frequently asked questions and a key features document setting out the pros and cons of the process

-- you must be told at the start that the buyer agrees to pay the agent's fee
+- you must be told at the start that the buyer is agreeing to pay the agent's fee

 - the agent's main duty of care is to the seller and the agent must avoid any conflict of interest of interest between the seller and the buyer